1995 Okinawa rape incident: Kidnapping and rape

-Afterwards, according to Gill's testimony in court: him and Ledet made jokes about the crime before Ledet went back into the van after stripping down to his underwear, but was unable or unwilling to rape her, afterwards Harp went inside and raped her.
-After they drove off, the girl walked until she found a house where she called her mother and explained what happened.
-Her mother filed a complaint to the police who were able to quickly identify the men based on the victim's description, including the exact number on the license plate of the rental van.
+Afterward, according to Gill's testimony in court, he and Ledet made jokes about the crime before Ledet went back into the van and stripped down to his underwear, but was unable or unwilling to rape the victim.
+Harp then entered the van and raped her.
+After they drove off, the victim walked until she found a house where she called her mother and explained what happened.
+Her mother filed a complaint with the police, who were able to quickly identify the men based on the victim's description of them, including the exact number on the license plate of the rental van.